 We’re pleased to announce that you can now automatically generate and use time-based one-time passwords as a form of multi-factor authentication directly in your Synthetic browser and API tests, which complements our existing support for testing other authentication methods.
 This enables you to fully test your application’s MFA modules and features without disabling critical security measures or manually entering authentication codes that were created by separate tools.
 This also eliminates the need for creating and maintaining dedicated environments to test MFA-enabled user journeys.

-Many applications leverage TOTPs as an additional layer of security for user journeys that require authentication, such as account creation or login.
+Many applications leverage TOTPs as an additional layer of security for user journeys that require authentication, such as login or access to advanced or administrative account settings.
 TOTPs are one-time passwords that authenticator tools (e.g., Google Authenticator, YubiKey) generate by combining the current time and a secret key.
 These tools then expose the one-time password to the user, who enters it as a final step in the authentication process.
 TOTPs can also be generated offline, making them the recommended authentication method for your application to ensure that users can safely and reliably access their accounts.

 To start using Datadog to generate TOTPs for your tests, create a new MFA - Global Variable in the “Variables” section of your account and enter a secret key or upload a QR code from your authentication provider.